‘It’s In The Details’

 Peck and Snyder was a sporting goods company located in New York.
 They were known for a large supply of equipment and even are recognized as the first manufacturer of rubber-soled/canvas tennis shoes and two-wheeled inline skates.
 The company was a popular one and eventually was purchased by Spalding.

 The first ones were the company’s 1868 editions.
-These trade cards served as an advertisement for the company on one side with a picture of the Cincinnati Red Stockings and Brooklyn Atlantics baseball teams on the other.
+These trade cards served as an advertisement for the company on one side with a picture of the Brooklyn Atlantics baseball team on the other.
+While that card was printed first, the 1869 card featuring the Red Stockings is often considered the first true card since it was the first in the series to feature a truly professional team.
 Along with the pictures on each card, the names of the players were displayed as well.

 Measuring about 3 1/2″ x 4 1/2″, they are slightly bigger than today’s trading cards.
 The image is in a sepia tone while the printing/text is in red.
 The ad on the back depicts a picture of a baseball player and states that Peck and Snyder is a manufacturer and dealer of supplies for baseball players.

-After that initial 1868 issue, the company produced several more trade cards of other teams, including the Chicago White Stockings, New York Mutuals, and Philadelphia Athletics.
+After those initial 1868 and 1969 issues, the company produced several more trade cards of other teams, including the Chicago White Stockings, New York Mutuals, and Philadelphia Athletics.

 Today, only a handful of all of the cards are known to exist.